Navigate Your Lease

 Lease Term

 The duration for which the lease agreement is valid, detailing the start and end dates of the tenancy.
+This period establishes the length of your commitment to rent the commercial space and your rights during that time.

 Rent Escalation

 Clauses allowing periodic increases in rent, often tied to inflation or market rates, to ensure fair compensation over the lease term.
+Understanding escalation clauses is crucial for budgeting and negotiating fair rental terms with landlords.

 Security Deposit

 An upfront payment held by the landlord to cover potential damages or unpaid rent during or after the lease term.
+This deposit protects landlords’ interests and typically is returned when the lease ends in good standing.

 Leasing Options and Legal Considerations